bamlab/react-native-project-config/README.md

 > You need to be on the main branch and have the repo write access to publish a new version.

-Run `yarn publish` to start the process.
-It will run the command `yarn lerna version --conventional-commits` which will prompt you to select the packages you want to publish and the version bump for each of them.
+Run `yarn lerna version` to start the process.
+It will run the command `yarn lerna version --conventional-commits --no-private`.

 Lerna will prompt you to select the version bump for each package.
 It will also generate the changelog for each package based on the commit messages since the last version.